 1. Practice Mindful Compassion

-Possibly the oldest and most under-rated tip for managing anxiety and stress is simply to breathe.
+Possibly the oldest and most under-rated tip for managing feelings of anxiety and stress is simply to breathe.
 On a biological level, deep breathing forces your body to calm down, and concentrating your mind on your breaths can help to refocus your energies away from negative thoughts and scenarios.
 Even Harvard agrees – breath control helps quell errant stress.

 3. Accept Your Brain’s Ability to Trick you

 The brain is an incredibly powerful tool, and it’s important to remember this when your own brain seems to turn against you.
-Accepting that your mind can create extremely negative scenarios when you suffer from anxiety can help to extract you from those feelings and patterns.
+Accepting that your mind can create extremely negative scenarios when you suffer from feelings of anxiety can help to extract you from those feelings and patterns.
 If you can see what your brain is up to objectively, you can reassure yourself that this, too, shall pass.

 4. Talk to a Trusted Colleague

 Many people feel that there is stigma around mental health in the workplace and that they cannot speak openly about how workplace anxiety and stress affect them.
 However, studies show that the overwhelming majority have suffered from workplace anxiety and stress at some point.
 Talking to a colleague that you trust can help you share the load and express your feelings to someone who understands the environment you are both working in.
 It also means that they can watch for the signs of anxiety and help to refocus you when you reach out to them.